Certora/Documentation/docs/cvl/expr.md

 ### ECRecover

 The `ecrecover` function in Solidity is helpful in recovering the signer's address from a signed message.
-It exists natively in CVL and receives exactly the same parameter types as its Solidity counterpart.
+It exists in very similar form in CVL and receives exactly the same parameter types as its Solidity counterpart.

 ```{note}
 `ecrecover` is supported in quantified expressions.